qgrail/obsidian-ai-assistant/README.md

 # Obsidian AI Assistant

-Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt), [Anthropic Claude](https://docs.anthropic.com/en/docs/models-overview), [OpenAI DALL·E](https://openai.com/product/dall-e-3), [OpenAI Whisper](https://openai.com/research/whisper) directly from your [Obsidian](https://obsidian.md/) notes.
+Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt), [Anthropic Claude](https://docs.anthropic.com/en/docs/models-overview), [OpenAI DALL·E](https://openai.com/product/dall-e-3), [OpenAI Whisper](https://openai.com/research/whisper), and local LLMs via [Ollama](https://ollama.com/) directly from your [Obsidian](https://obsidian.md/) notes.

 The current available features of this plugin are:

--   🤖 Text assistant with OpenAI GPTs and Anthropic Claude models,
+-   🤖 Text assistant with OpenAI GPTs, Anthropic Claude models, and local LLMs via Ollama,
 -   🖼 Image generation with DALL·E3 and DALL·E2,
 -   🗣 Speech to text with Whisper.

 ## Latest Updates

 - Claude Sonnet 3.5 and GPT-4o are available.
+- New OpenAI model GPT-4o-mini is now available.
+- Added support for local LLMs using Ollama.

 ## How to use